Find out about: housing for migrants

 After this, housing will usually be provided in the same region until a final decision is made on their asylum claim - this is known as Section 95 accommodation.

-If an asylum seeker is allocated Section 95 housing by the Home Office in the Yorkshire and Humber region, it will now be provided by G4S Care and Justice Services [UK] Ltd
+If an asylum seeker is allocated Section 95 housing by the Home Office in the Yorkshire and Humber region, it is now provided by G4S Care and Justice Services [UK] Ltd through one of their subcontractors.

 If an asylum seeker receives a negative asylum decision [a ‘